-The project would result in emissions of VOC and NOx at CMA that exceed VCAQMD daily thresholds, thereby presenting a cumulatively considerable contribution to significant cumulative impacts in the South Central Coast Air Basin.
-There is no feasible mitigation that would reduce these impacts to less-than-significant levels, as further discussed below.
+The project would result in emissions of VOC and NOx at CMA that exceed the VCAQMD VCAPCD daily thresholdsthreshold, thereby presenting a cumulatively considerable contribution to significant cumulative impacts in the South Central Coast Air Basin.
+There is no feasible mitigation that would reduce these impacts this impact to a less-than-significant levels level, as further discussed below.